Inside LA - The Los Angeles Lowdown

 A Day In Culver City: Movieland To Outlooks

 Culver City isn’t by any means considered one of Los Angeles County’s best known cities.
-Sitting on the Westside, almost completely surrounded by the city of LA, at first it can look like it’s in-between a lot of other, much more interesting, places such as Santa Monica, Beverly Hills, Koreatown and even downtown.
+Sitting on the Westside, almost completely surrounded by the city of LA, at first it can seem like it’s in-between a lot of other, much more interesting, places such as Santa Monica, Beverly Hills, Venice, Koreatown and even downtown.
 However, it has a fascinating history and quite a few attractions of its own, making it well worth a visit.
 No less than two entertainment/tech giants call the city home, it has a thriving foodie scene and some of the best viewpoints to take in the Los Angeles skyline.

-Silent movie-making pioneer Thomas Ince opened a backlot here in 1918.
-The first building to be constructed was ‘the mansion’, the picturesque, large, colonial style house at the front of the complex.
-It was modeled on George Washington’s house at Mount Vernon and was the location of Tara, in Gone with the Wind (which shocks many who see it, since they believed it was actually in Georgia).
+Silent movie-making pioneer Thomas Ince opened the backlot here back in 1918.
+The first building to be constructed was ‘the mansion’: the picturesque, large, colonial style house at the front of the complex.
+It was modeled on George Washington’s house at Mount Vernon and was the location of Tara, in Gone with the Wind (which shocks many who see it, since they believed the plantation was actually located in Georgia).
 At the time it was owned by Metro Goldwyn Mayor (MGM), the studio behind the movie.

-DOWNTOWN CULVER CITY
+3. DOWNTOWN CULVER CITY

 In the 1990’s the city began a project to remake and revitalize this area, pedestrianizing some of the streets and renovating many of the buildings.
 Now there’s a thriving cafe, bar and restaurant scene here, making it a lively neighborhood in the evenings.

 They’re also a great example of the open-mindedness and imagination that LA so often inspires in people, the ability to reimagine the world into what they want it to be.
 These houses were a lifetime project for Jospeh, who lived here with his wife, Martha, being constructed by him between 1946 and 1970.
 They’re now protected under a historic preservation order.

 Please be mindful that people live here, the houses are private property and therefore not open to the public.

-BALDWIN HILLS SCENIC OVERLOOK
+6. BALDWIN HILLS SCENIC OVERLOOK

 Leave Sony Studios behind and head due to south, over the Ballona Creek, to the large hill in front of you.
 Baldwin Hills is named for Elias “Lucky” Baldwin, an important local land-owner and businessman in the nineteenth century.
 When he died in 1905, unbelievably the land here wasn’t considered valuable, until oil was discovered underneath it a decade later.